FAIMS/burial-mounds-web/README.md

 ```
 The Front Matter variables are _page.title_, _page.latitude_, _page.longitude_ and these variables for the Page.
 So each Page front matter will have variables with that name but possibly different value.
 For example, the Mound with TRAP ID 1001 have a latitude of 42.627103 and 25.246605 while the Mound with id 1002 have latitude 42.626585 and longitude 25.250297.
 So the _latitude_ value will be 42.627103 on the page for Mound with id 1001 and the _latitude_ value will be 42.626585 for the Mound with id 1002

+## Recompile changes
+Because this is a static website, everytime users wish to make push their changes (assuming the website is on Github):

+1. Delete the _\_posts_ folder
+2. Recompile the record pages by running the _makeSite.py_ Python script and additional scripts if needed
+3. git add then commit then push it to the remote repo

 # Important Pages

 ## Collections